Project Award Amount $40,000 - Revised after August 28th 2025 Call for Applications

 Requirements: Please use up to one extra page to introduce your revised proposal, addressing the issues raised in the review, and any additional changes to your proposal.
 Make sure the new edits are highlighted in bold or italic font so the reviewers can easily see where and how the proposal has changed.
 Do not use "track changes".
 A new letter of support from the Department Chair or other Unit Head is required in all cases.

-3. Proposal - (maximum 6 pages, including figures and tables; excluding literature cited, significant caregiving burden description, and community engagement component, if applicable).
+- Proposal - (maximum 6 pages, including figures and tables; excluding literature cited, significant caregiving burden impact description, and community engagement component, if applicable).

-• Description of the significant caregiving burden and impact of this caregiving on capacity to conduct research; personal or professional conditions related to economic disadvantage, gender or underrepresented investigator status may be described if there are intersectional impacts on caregiving responsibilities or capacity to conduct research.
+- Description of the significant caregiving burden and impact of this caregiving on capacity to conduct research; Personal or professional context or background related to income disadvantage or other adverse experiences may also be described if relevant to caregiving responsibilities or capacity to conduct research.

 4. Detailed Budget $40,000 maximum per proposal; round up to the nearest thousand (e.g., instead of $39,869 list $40,000).